hcilab/wams/DESIGN.md

     The `babel` suite of packages provides transpilation, allowing the use of convenient new features of the JavaScript language without breaking browser support.
 Note however that only relatively recent browswers are supported.
+    Babel is used via the `babelify` transform for `browserify`.

 3. [browserify](http://browserify.org/)

     The `browserify` package bundles JavaScript code together for delivery to clients.
-Why Browserify, instead of something like webpack or parcel?
-Well, because I've found it easy to use.
-It might not produce the most optimal code, and it doesn't have much in the way of super fancy features built in, but I don't need any of that, and the basic functionality just simply works, and works well.
+It may not be the most feature-rich bundler, but the basic functionality just simply works, and works well.

 4. [eslint](https://eslint.org/)